LBC-LNBio/KVFinder-web/docs/_sources/_webservice/index.rst.txt

 Overview
 ========

-KVFinder-web server has Web-Queue-Worker architecture style and each of these modules is built in a separated Docker container.
+KVFinder-web service has Web-Queue-Worker architecture style and each of these modules is built in a separated Docker container, making available to execute on different platforms and Cloud services.

-The Web component receives jobs requests in JSON format with detection parameters.
-If the request is valid, it returns a response with a unique id, based on the provided parameters, corresponding to the accepted job to the client.
+The web server module receives jobs requests in JSON.
+If the request is valid, it returns a response with a unique id.
+This id is create by the web server that applies a hash function into the received data, which include detection parameters and the molecular structures.
 Otherwise, it returns an HTTP error code with an error message.
-The client must send a request with an id and the Web component returns "queued", "running" or "completed" together with the respective results.
+The client must send a request with an id and the web server module returns "queued", "running" or "completed" together with the respective results.

-The Queue component uses Ocypod software that receives jobs accepted by the Web component.
+The queue module uses Ocypod software that receives jobs accepted by the web server module.

-The Worker component communicate with Queue component, requesting "queued" jobs, that will be processed with parKVFinder software.
-After completion, the job results are sent back to the Web component and made available to the client.
+The worker module communicate with queue module, requesting "queued" jobs, that will be processed with parKVFinder software.
+After completion, the job results are sent back to the queue module and made available to the client via the web server module.

-Web-service configuration
+Web service configuration
 =========================

 .. todo::